ihatenodejs/aidxnCC/README.md

 This project does not use a custom user agent when interacting with the MusicBrainz API.
 This is because the LastPlayed component is rendered client-side and user agent support is not universal.

 If bugs were to occur with my code, I believe it would be easier for MusicBrainz to block this way.

+## Contributing

+Any and all contributions are welcome!
+Simply create a pull request and I should have a response to you within a day.

+Please use common sense when contributing :)